RichardLittlewolf/cvnp1606-portfolio/README.md

 | 02 | [User FAQ](week02-user-faq/) | Validated user-facing documentation |
 | ... | (add a row as each week lands) | |

+# What I can so now
+I can professionally update help desk tickets in a way that makes it easier for others to reproduce my results.
+I also know how to navigate through a Windows 11 machine and give users instructions in a way they can understand.

 Built with disclosed, verified AI assistance per the AI Technician's Code (see ai-disclosure.md files) — ask me about catching AI mistakes with evidence.